How to Prevent Summer Slide

 Summer Students having fun

-Summer is an important time for kids and students to recharge from a challenging school year.
-But while they spend time decompressing, sometimes progress can unfortunately swing in the opposite direction, leading to the dreaded “summer slide.”
-Find the balance between letting your kids have a well-deserved break while also preventing summer learning loss with our helpful tips for encouraging summer studying and reading.
+Summer is an important time for students to recharge from a challenging school year.
+But while they spend time decompressing, sometimes progress can unfortunately swing in the opposite direction, leading to the dreaded “summer slide” (also known as summer learning loss).
+Find the balance between letting your kids have a well-deserved break while also preventing summer learning loss with our helpful tips for encouraging summer reading and studying.
+But first, what is the “summer slide?”

 What Is the “Summer Slide”?